One Day In...Tbilisi

 Walking through Old Town Tbilisi is like stepping through a kaleidoscopic network of ancient brick homes painted in warm hues of yellows, browns and greens.
 Winding streets and alleyways are laced with vine leaves and quaint, picturesque Georgian architecture is juxtaposed by modern buildings.
 Each step in this historic district gives an insight into the heart of Tbilisi.

-11am: pit-stop at cafe leila
+11am: pit-stop at cafe Leila

 Cafe Leila, 18 Ioane Shavteli St, Tbilisi, Georgia

 You’ll find Cafe Leila nestled right in Old Tbilisi.
 Decorated with plants, vibrant colours, beautifully painted crockery – each piece different from the next – and an interior as diverse as the array of beverages and soul food on offer…let’s just say you’ll be coming again.
-Walk through the entryway crowned in vine leaves, take a seat, have some tea…and maybe come back later for lunch and dinner.
+Walk through the entryway crowned in vine leaves, take a seat, have some tea…and maybe come back later for dinner.

 11:45am: walk through Dry Bridge flea market